 As a new Tetakawi client, you may be wondering what happens after your contract is signed.
 We make the transition of establishing your operations in our Manufacturing Communities as seamless as possible and create a soft landing for your business.
 At Tetakawi, we believe that your initial experience in establishing your manufacturing operations should be highly successful and set the stage for you to quickly reach your full market potential.
 Our team serves a variety of purposes in helping your business transition to operations in Mexico.

-A dedicated Tetakawi Project Manager is assigned to smoothly manage the myriad details of establishing a manufacturing plant in Mexico, and our highly experienced service teams ensure that your production starts within the time-frame agreed upon in the contract.
-Additionally, each service team provides onboarding training in their dedicated area to ensure your success.
+A dedicated Tetakawi Project Manager is assigned to smoothly manage the myriad details of establishing a manufacturing plant in Mexico, and our highly experienced service teams ensure that your business production starts within the time-frame agreed upon in the contract.
+Additionally, each service team provides onboarding training in their dedicated area to ensure your success in your new market.

 Meet the Facilities Management Team